favre49/1brc/README.md

 ## What Is It?

-A C++ solution to the [1 Billion Row Challenge](https://1brc.dev/) using AVX SIMD intrinsics.
+A C++ solution to the [1 Billion Row Challenge](https://1brc.dev/) using AVX2 SIMD intrinsics.
 Run this by creating an input file named `measurements.txt` and running:
 ```
 make measure
 ```